tmax898/dev_setup/windows.md

   eval `keychain --quiet --eval --agents ssh id_ed25519`
   ```

+- Install libicu to use marksman in nvim.
+  `zypper in libicu`

 ### Local Langs

 - Install GCC.
 This will help with all things compiling/building.